SourabhGPatil/water-management-dbms-project/README.md

 Our project addresses these shortcomings by providing a centralized platform for accessing accurate water supply information and simplifying billing procedures.
 By leveraging technology, we aim to enhance the efficiency and convenience of water management for urban residents.

-## Water Supply Management System

-### Overview
-This project aims to develop a Water Supply Management System using Python for backend operations and Tkinter for the frontend graphical user interface (GUI).
-The system facilitates efficient management of water supply schedules for different areas within a city, focusing on timely delivery and effective communication with residents.

 ### Methodology

 #### Tools Used